New tax law expands QSBS and the capital gains exemption

 It's also important for companies to document QSBS status of their newly issued stock at each round of financing.
 Whether you're a founder, investor or employee and want to take advantage of QSBS, also be sure to document purchases so you have the correct dates at the time of liquidity.

-Most importantly, be sure to discuss your options with your financial adviser and qualified third-party tax advisors before making any decisions.
+Most importantly, be sure to discuss your options with your financial advisor and qualified third-party tax advisors before making any decisions.
 The QSBS exemption benefit could potentially save you from a significant tax bill that you—and Benjamin Franklin—might have thought was inevitable.